Lucki: Early life

-Lucki Camel Jr. was born on May 30, 1996, in the West Side of Chicago, Illinois.
-He listened to Erykah Badu, Prince, and The Notorious B.I.G. growing up and cites Chief Keef, Future, Kanye West and Babyface Ray as some of his current inspirations.
-Lucki started rapping in his first year of high school after praise from his close friends.
-Soon after, he dropped out of Proviso East High School at the age of 16 to pursue music full-time because the pressures of high school fame went against his will to study.
+Lucki Camel Jr. was born on May 30, 1996, in Chicago, Illinois.
+He grew up listening to artists including Erykah Badu, Prince, and The Notorious B.I.G., and later cited Chief Keef, Future, Kanye West, and Babyface Ray among his musical influences.

+He began rapping during his first year of high school after encouragement from friends.
+He initially performed under the name Lucki Eck$.
+He later left Proviso East High School at age 16 to pursue music full-time.